 Canine Wellness Centre provides custom fittings for Eddies Wheels dog carts.
 These wheelchairs are by far the best on the market and can help with dog's who have lost mobility due to disc disease, or orthopedic injury.
 Eddies wheels carts are designed to allow dogs to explore the woods, wade in the river, and play with other dogs, and we have learned that most dogs enjoy their life with wheels.

-Fitting fee of $100 which includes initial fitting and return vist to ensure proper fit. (we do not mark up the cost of Eddies Wheels carts, they are paid directly)
+Call us for the cost of a fitting. which includes initial fitting and return vist to ensure proper fit. (we do not mark up the cost of Eddies Wheels carts, they are paid directly)

 check out some of our latest dogs in wheels